CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

 ## Exercise 4: Migrate Hyper-V VMs by using Azure Migrate

+In this exercise, you will take the steps required to migrate your on-premises Hyper-V virtual machines to Azure, using the Azure Migrate service.
+This process involves preparing your environment, configuring replication, and ultimately performing the migration.

 ### Task 1: Prepare for migration of Hyper-V VMs

+In this task, you will prepare your environment to begin migrating discovered Hyper-V virtual machines to Azure.

 1. Within the Remote Desktop session to **az801l07a-hv-vm**, in the browser window displaying the Azure portal, browse back to the **Azure Migrate | Servers, databases and web apps (1)** page.
 1. On the **Azure Migrate | Servers, databases and web apps** page, in the **Migration and modernization (2)** section, select the **Discover (3)** link.